Updated: Sep 13

 During my time there still, BBH has been working closely with Medecins Sans Frontieres (MSF) because of an increased prevalence of scabies in the camp.
 And so, families, including men were being treated and brought for showers as well.
 I have had the privilege of working with many families - Afghani, Syrian, Iraqi, Congolese for example, and experiencing first hand the great work that BBH tries to achieve in helping a human being remember their dignity and immense value, and that he/she is indeed a human being before all else.

-Regardless of where anyone comes from, and any language barriers, I just wanted every day to connect with and help out as much as I could even though I knew I could never make the difference that I would want to - whether it was just having a conversation, having eye connection, giving someone a hug or a head rub (just comforting human interaction).
-It was difficult everyday mentally, but I had to shut myself down emotionally as best as I could because I had no right whatsoever to break down in front of courageous human beings (volunteers or visitors) who just exemplify the definition of resilience.
+Regardless of where anyone comes from, and any language barriers, I just wanted every day to connect with and help out as much as I could even though I knew I could never make the difference that I would want to - whether it was just having a conversation, maintaining eye connection, or giving someone a hug or a head rub - just comforting human interaction.
+It was difficult everyday mentally, but I had to shut myself down emotionally as best as I could because I had no right whatsoever to break down in front of these people - individuals and families who are surviving, and really exemplifying all the tenets of resilience.
 That does not mean I do not feel guilty all the time - what if the situations were reversed and I had not showered for months?

 Thank goodness for the other volunteers for talking me through their own frustrations, emotional challenges and passions with the cause.
 I think that was the only way to get through how emotional some of the days were.
 And, now I feel more and more of a purpose to continue thinking through these issues and figuring my way to help in my next life.
 I don’t know if it’ll be much, but I want to at least try.